codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

     echo 'This script is multiline'
 ```

-## Conditional execution
+## Conditional build triggers

+You can skip building particular commits or watch for changes in specific files to trigger builds.
+It's possible to define build conditions per workflow or specific build steps.
 ### Skip building a commit

 If you do not wish Codemagic to build a particular commit, include `[skip ci]` or `[ci skip]` in your commit message.

 ### Watch for changes in files

 You can avoid unnecessary builds when functional components of your repository were not modified.
-Use conditional workflow execution to skip building workflow if watched files were not updated since the last successful build.
+Use conditional workflow triggering to skip building the workflow if the watched files were not updated since the last successful build.

-You should specify files to watch in `changeset` by using `includes` and `excludes` keys.
+You should specify the files to watch in `changeset` by using the `includes` and `excludes` keys.

 ```yaml
 workflows: